ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

   > Finally, within two months, The real-time data streaming application was successfully deployed, exceeding expectations in terms of performance, scalability, and reliability.
 The project are able to handle a full load with  millions records  and hudread reocrd of live update per mins.
 It significantly become a standard for our coming data loading project.
   >
   > This project stands out to me as both the most challenging and rewarding project I've worked on.
 It exemplifies my ability to deliver results in complex and dynamic environments while demonstrating a commitment to innovation and continuous improvement.
+  >
+  >
+  >
+  > Follow up:
+  >
+  > **Challenge**: Need to get this new server done in 2 months.
+I did poc, make sure it works, then scheduled meeting with pdm, manager and prduct owener, create a development to make sure we can make it.
+Schedule meeting with them per 2 days and give them update.
+  >
+  > **Conflict**: The conflict is we are tryong to build a robust project in one time, but users are still unclear for some additional data, since it’s need to be done in 2 months, so I talked with the product owner and pdm and manager.
+I made development plan of  phase 1 to for basic needs and phase 2 for additional things if they want.
+Finally, I got it done.
+  >
+  > **ambiguity(模糊不清)**: When I was doing the poc, the batch size when we load data into cloud is kind of unclear, cause it’s really data based.
+So when I was doing the poc, I tried similuate the real data in production, did the test by passing with different argumnents to call the api, make sure we are using the highest capacity without cause any api errors.
+I did schedule meeting with Miscrosft support team to ask key features of the API, and what is the limitation.
+  >
+  > **Learn**: From technical perspective, I build knowledge to utilze the 3rd part api to load data into our data lake, I can provide my experience to the team mate and do the consulting to other team.
+Form team lead perspective, I proved my leadership skills, I gain more experience to lead the team to deliver the result in a short time.

+### **Tell me about a time you disagreed with your manager**

+- This relates to "Dive Deep" (challenging assumptions and respectfully disagreeing to achieve better outcomes) and "Have Backbone; Disagree and Commit" (voicing dissent while still supporting the team's decisions).

+  > **Situation:**
+  > When I was working in Vanguard, my pervious company.
+We were tying to build a data etl pipeline to migrate data from oracl into AWS S3.
+It’s simily project that we did to migrate MSSQL data into AWS S3,  my manager outlined a development plan based on the information available. and He thought we can finish it within one month.
+It’s similar project, but we connect with different database, and we were running in AWS EMR.  my experience and insights suggested that we may need two more weeks to do additional POC to figure out the security of connection to Oracle in AWS.
+  >
+  > **Task:**
+  > As a team lead, I must ensure the project's success and devliever it as we promissed to our client.
+  >
+  > **Action:**
+  > Recognizing the importance of challenging and uncertain POC, I scheduled a meeting with my manager to discuss my concerns.
+I shared the additional details and insights I had gathered, explaining how they could impact the project's success.
+  >
+  > In the meeting, I proposed adjustments to the development plan based on my experience with similar projects.
+I emphasized the difference between this new porject and our past projects.
+I suggest we may need two more weeks for poc and my manager agree on it.
+After it, I also schedule meeting with our client and manager, to tell them the details and why we need 2 more weeks to deliver the porject. they all agree on it.
+  >
+  >  After meeting, I imidettly start the POC, schedule meeting with Oracle team to figure out the security connection with oracle database across the EMR.
+I aslo did
+  >
+  > **Result:**
+  > Finally, I finished the POC within one week , and I deleivered the project into producion within one week earilier.
+My manager appreciated my perspective and agreed to consider my suggestions.
+By speaking up respectfully, I contributed to a stronger development plan that aligned with our project goals.
+It’s showing the importance of open communication and constructive feedback in achieving success as a team. it’s still a good leran that  I should ask or propose when I have different opinion and be open to talk with the team.

+### **Tell me about a time when you had a conflict with teammate**

+- This relates to "Earn Trust" and "Have Backbone; Disagree and Commit."
+It's about handling conflicts respectfully and constructively.

+  > **Situation:**
+  > During a project, I encountered a conflict with a colleague regarding the approach to be taken for a critical decision.
+  >
+  > **Task:**
+  > My task was to address the conflict in a respectful and constructive manner, while still maintaining trust and commitment to the project's goals.
+  >
+  > **Action:**
+  > First, I took a step back to understand the root cause of the conflict and the differing perspectives involved.
+I approached the situation with empathy, recognizing that everyone's input was valuable and stemmed from their desire to achieve the best outcome for the project.
+  >
+  > Next, I initiated a one-on-one conversation with my colleague to discuss our differing viewpoints openly and honestly.
+I actively listened to their concerns and viewpoints, seeking common ground and areas of compromise.
+  >
+  > During the discussion, I remained calm and focused on finding a resolution that aligned with the project's objectives.
+I proposed alternative solutions that addressed both our concerns and emphasized the importance of collaboration and teamwork in achieving our goals.
+  >
+  > **Result:**
+  > By approaching the conflict with a mindset of earning trust and respectfully disagreeing while remaining committed to the project's success, we were able to find a mutually acceptable solution.
+Our ability to handle the conflict constructively strengthened our working relationship and fostered a sense of trust and respect between us.
+  >
+  > The experience reinforced the importance of having backbone, respectfully navigating conflicts, and committing to the team's decisions even when we disagree.
+It ultimately contributed to a more positive and collaborative work environment, where conflicts were viewed as opportunities for growth and learning.

 ### **Tell me about a time you failed**